Explore Our Programs

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Gerontology program is accredited by the National Association of Long-Term Care Administrator Boards (NAB) and is in good standing.
+The BGSU gerontology degree programs with long-term care specializations are accredited by the National Association of Long-Term Care Administrator Boards (NAB) and are in good standing.
 For more information on accreditation, click here.

 Professional Licensure (If applicable)